syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Appearance.md

 ![](Appearance_images/Appearance_img1.png)

-N> The Color palette is applied to the points in accumulation type series
+N> The color palette is applied to the points in accumulation type of series

-## Built-in Themes
+## Built-in themes

-Following are the built-in themes available in the Chart
+The built-in themes available in the chart are follows:

 * Azure
 * Azuredark